redpanda-data/connect/docs/processors/README.md

 ### `none`

 No variables are extracted.
+The full contents of the message are fed into the program.

 ### `json`

-Variables are extracted from the message by walking the flattened JSON structure.
+No contents are fed into the program.
+Instead, variables are extracted from the message by walking the flattened JSON structure.
 Each value is converted into a variable by taking its full path, e.g. the object:

 ``` json
 {